Autism & Pediatric Therapy (ABA, OT, PT, ST) M&A and Capital Raise Analysis: Q1 2025 Highlights

 Private Placements

-The graphs below present the number of private placements (debt and equity) on a quarterly basis as well as the values of those private placements:
+The following graphs present the volume of private placements (both debt and equity) on a quarterly basis.

 Notes: Private placement: These are acquisitions of shares and debt instruments by private investors when a company sells newly issued shares or acquires debt.
 These transactions are regulated by the U.S. Securities and Exchange Commission.